codeclimate/codeclimate-rubocop/config/contents/style/method_def_parentheses.md

-This cop checks for parentheses around the arguments in method definitions.
+This cops checks for parentheses around the arguments in method definitions.
 Both instance and class/singleton methods are checked.

 ### Example: EnforcedStyle: require_parentheses (default)